Temitope-Akinyokun/microservice-deployment-project/README.md

 3.2 Jenkins credentials configuration
 - The GitHub repository is public so there's no need to set up credentials.

-3.2 Add credentials in Jenkins to access your GitHub repository.
-Choose either “Username with password” or SSH credentials based on your repository’s authentication method.

 3.3 Create a Jenkins pipeline job
 - Navigate to Jenkins dashboard → "New Item" → Enter job name → Select "Pipeline" → Click "OK".
 - In the job configuration, go to the “Pipeline” section.